Marin Čolak

 Marin Čolak (born 4 March 1984 in Zagreb) is a Croatian auto racing driver.

 Career

 Early years

-He started racing in karting with much of his young career was spent in Germany, including Formula Renault 2.0 Germany and the German SEAT Leon Cupra Cup.
+Čolak started racing in karting with much of his young career was spent in Germany, including Formula Renault 2.0 Germany and the German SEAT Leon Cupra Cup.
 He also competed in some races of the Formula Renault 2000 Eurocup in 2001 and 2002.
-In 2008 he competed in the new SEAT León Eurocup, where he ended the year as runner-up.
+In 2008, he competed in the new SEAT León Eurocup, where he ended the year as runner-up.

 Accident

 In November 2010, according to Croatian reports, Čolak was involved in a road accident in Croatia.
 The reports say that a female passenger, Ivana Opak (20), was killed in the crash. Čolak escaped with minor injuries.
 In 2016, he was sentenced to six years in jail for this deadly crash.

 World Touring Car Championship

-As a reward for winning a race at Brands Hatch, he was entered in two rounds of the FIA World Touring Car Championship with the SEAT backed SUNRED Engineering team.
+As a reward for winning a race at Brands Hatch, Čolak was entered in two rounds of the FIA World Touring Car Championship with the SEAT backed SUNRED Engineering team.

-For 2009, he entered the WTCC for a full season with an independent petrol powered SEAT Leon, under the Croatia Čolak Ingra Seat banner.
+For 2009, Čolak entered the WTCC for a full season with an independent petrol powered SEAT Leon, under the Croatia Čolak Ingra Seat banner.